SebastianGau/ESI2.0/esi-tables/esi-tables.md

-            name = "columnname1", --this would not cause an error required = true, --the column is mandatory unique = true, --the column has to feature unique values nonempty = true, --all values in the column have to be nonemoty valueset = {1, 2, 3}, --means that the values in the table have to be either 1, 2 or 3 },
+            name = "columnname1", --this would not cause an error required = true, --the column is mandatory unique = true, --the column has to feature unique values nonempty = true, --all values in the column have to be nonempty valueset = {1, 2, 3}, --means that the values in the table have to be either 1, 2 or 3 },
     },